10+ Tips to Creating Successful Packaging Design

-TIP 12: Make It POP!
+TIP 12: Make It POP with color!

-Once you’ve established a color, your competitors will have a hard time using it since it will look too much like your brand.
+Once you’ve established a color, your competitors will have a hard time using it since it will look too much like YOUR brand.
 That command of color takes time, but planning for it is the key.

 TIP 13: Use Only The Words You Need To!

-Think of your text on your package like a Google adword Ad—make the copy say the most with the least.
+Think of your text on your package like a Google Adword Ad—make the copy say the most with the least.

 TIP 14: Quality Printing Is Important.

-Take your design to a quality printer of packages.
+Take your finished design files to a quality printer of packages.
 Don’t go to the corner printer unless you know they have experience printing packages.

 Perception, Perception, Perception!—It’s All About Perception.

-In the aisle, you only have 4 seconds to catch the shopper’s attention and convey the benefits of your product over the competition.
+In the aisle, you only have 3 seconds to catch the shopper’s attention and convey the benefits of your product over the competition.